 The Program's financial modeling projects subsidies and program costs necessary to support the Program over the five-year Plan.
-The estimated schedule of assessments presented herein are expected to cover program costs over the full five years, based on achieving a 45% recycling rate by 2027, and targeting a reserve of 2 months on average.
-The Program calculates a fund coverage ratio to determine whether the assessment (and reserve) adequately cover the Program's projected funding needs through 2027.
+The estimated schedule of assessments modeled herein are expected to cover program costs over the full five years, based on achieving a 45% recycling rate by 2027, and targeting a reserve of 6 months, on average, achieved by December 31, 2025.
+The reserve will fluctuate as a result of the changes in carpet sales, program expenses, and market uncertainties.

-The fund coverage ratio is a comparative metric to determine if the assessment can fund the Program's planned recycling goals through 2027.
+The fund coverage ratio is a comparative tool to confirm whether the assessment can fund the Program's planned recycling goals and reserve requirement through 2027.
 The fund coverage ratio provides an assurance that the Program has the necessary funds on hand to weather any short-term economic volatility.
-For example, if the fund has a fund coverage ratio of 1.2, then this means the fund has 120 percent of the necessary funds to cover its expenditures.
-Conversely, if it has a fund coverage ratio of 0.9, then this means the fund has only 90 percent of the necessary funds to cover its expenditures.
+For example, if the fund has a fund coverage ratio of 1.5, then this means the fund has 150 percent of the necessary funds to cover its expenditures.
 The fund coverage ratio is calculated as follows: